-Several years later, the composer produced an alternative version of the piece scored for strings and piano — although that version is far less well-known and likely still awaits its first-ever performance in North America, the score is available from Durand.
+In 1954 the composer produced an alternative version of the piece scored for strings and piano.
+Although that version is far less well-known and likely still awaits its first-ever performance in North America, the score is available from Durand.

 We are fortunate in that A Tour d’anches in its original form has received a fair number of fine recordings over the years.
 Among my personal favorites is one by members of the Prague Wind Quintet, recorded in 2000 on the Praga label.

 Another fine rendition, more recently recorded, is by the Berlin Solisten-Ensemble, recorded in 2008 by NAXOS.

 The four movements of the suite have also been uploaded to YouTube, taken from the Berlin Solisten-Ensemble recording: